Animatoria/animatoria.github.io/README.md

-this App is help students.
+This App is helpful for students.